Dominik Shine

-Dominik Shine (born April 18, 1993) is an American professional ice hockey player who is currently playing for the Grand Rapids Griffins in the American Hockey League (AHL).
+Dominik Shine (born April 18, 1993) is an American professional ice hockey player for the Grand Rapids Griffins of the American Hockey League (AHL) while under contract to the Detroit Red Wings of the National Hockey League (NHL).

 Early life

 Shine was born on April 18, 1993, to parents Scott and Marcy Shine.
 His family lived in Ypsilanti, Michigan before settling in Pinckney, where Shine began playing competitive youth hockey.
-He won two consecutive AAA National Championships with the Little Ceasers bantam team and Compuware minor midget team.
-While attending Lincoln Southwest High School, Shine played four seasons with the Lincoln Stars of the United States Hockey League (USHL).
+He won two consecutive AAA National Championships with the Little Caesars bantam team and Compuware midget minor team.
+While attending Lincoln Southeast High School, Shine played four seasons with the Lincoln Stars of the United States Hockey League (USHL).
 During the 2011–12 and 2012–13 season, he served as team captain.

 Playing career

 Collegiate

 Shine joined the Northern Michigan Wildcats for his freshman season during their 2013–14 campaign.
 He played in all 38 games and recorded 17 points for fifth on the team.
 On November 23, 2013, Shine and fellow rookie Sami Salminen recorded their first two collegiate goals in a 3–0 win over the Alabama-Huntsville Chargers.
 Shine returned to the Wildcats for his sophomore season where he opened the season with a three-game goal streak.
 He finished the 2014–15 season third on the team in points, tied for third in goals, and fourth in assists.

 In his junior year, Shine was named an alternate captain alongside Shane Sooth and Brock Maschmeyer.
 While serving in this role, he became the third Wildcat to earn GLI All-Tournament Team Honors since Dan Ruoho in 1992 and Roger Trudeau in 1998.
 By January, Shine ranked fifth in the Western Collegiate Hockey Association (WCHA) in goals, tied for 11th in points, and tied for second in game-winning goals.
 As a result, he earned a spot on the fan ballot for the 2016 Hobey Baker award.
-At the conclusion of the season, Shine was invited to participate in the Edmonton Oilers orientation camp from July 2nd to 7th.
+At the conclusion of the season, Shine was invited to participate in the Edmonton Oilers orientation camp from July 2 to 7.

 Shine returned to the Wildcats for his senior season, where he continued his offensive output.
 From December to January, Shine tied for the NCAA lead with eight goals and 16th in the nation in goal-scoring.
 As a result of his play, he was named the Western Collegiate Hockey Association Offensive Player of the Week for the second time in his career.
 A few months later, Shine became the first WCHA skater to reach the 20-goal plateau during the season and one of only 15 in the Division I ranks.
 As a result, he was named to the All-WCHA Team.